fchambon/azurevirtualdesktop/README.md

 Clone this repository to your local machine.
 Open a terminal or command prompt and navigate to the repository's root directory.

--Initialize Terraform by running the following command:
+- Initialize Terraform by running the following command:
 **_terraform init_**

--Authenticate to Azure by running the following command and following the prompts:
+- Authenticate to Azure by running the following command and following the prompts:
 **_az login_**

 Modify the variables files to provide the required variables, such as your Azure AVD Users group, resource group, and other deployment-specific configurations.
 Review and customize the desired infrastructure configuration in the Terraform code, located in the .tf files.

--Validate the Terraform configuration by running the following command:
+- Validate the Terraform configuration by running the following command:
 **_terraform validate_**

--Preview the infrastructure changes that Terraform will apply by running the following command:
+- Preview the infrastructure changes that Terraform will apply by running the following command:
 **_terraform plan_**

--Deploy the AVD platform by running the following command:
+- Deploy the AVD platform by running the following command:
 **_terraform apply_**

 Review the planned changes and type yes when prompted to confirm the deployment.